SI joint dysfunction treatment

 - Physical therapy

 While these nonsurgical treatments can effectively reduce pain for mild SI joint dysfunction, patients with moderate to severe conditions may need to undergo surgical treatment to find pain relief.
-If you have been trying conservative therapy for several months and are still suffering from chronic or debilitating pain, you should consult your physician about a surgical treatment option to help you regain your quality of life.
+If you have been trying conservative therapy for several months and are still suffering from chronic or debilitating pain, your doctor may recommend consulting with a specialist who can discuss your options for surgery.

 Surgical treatment for SI joint dysfunction